ajaymnk/open-electronics/README.md

 ## Websites

 - [All About Circuits](http://www.allaboutcircuits.com/textbook/) - This website provides a series of volumes covering electricity and electronics.
 The information provided is great for students, makers, and professionals who are looking to refresh or expand their knowledge in this field.
+- [Electronics For You](http://electronicsforu.com/) - If It's Electronics, It's Here.
 - [Electronics Hub](http://www.electronicshub.org/) - This website provide tutorials for basic electronics and beginner to advanced projects.
 - [ElectronicsTutorials](http://www.electronics-tutorials.ws/) - The purpose of this site is to give students and beginners alike studying Electronics, good Basic Electronics Tutorials and information to help develop a knowledge and understanding of the subject of Electronics.
 - [Instructables](http://www.instructables.com/tag/type-id/category-technology/) - Instructables is a place that lets you explore, document, and share your DIY creations.